KhaiPhong25/RushHour/README.md

 ```

 ## How to run the application
+**Method 1 (if you are using VS Code):**
+Run the main.py file via the Python extension in VS Code.

+**Method 2 (using the Terminal):**
-Run the main.py file via the Python extension on VS Code.
-If you want to open the `main.py` file by using  `python main.py` command in the Terminal, you will have put the Images and Map folders to the Source folder first since the command only traces the files from the working directory i.e., the Source folder.
+Run the `main.py` file by using the `python main.py` command in the Terminal.

+NB: Make sure to change the directory to the Source folder first (such as typing `cd Source` after cloning the repository), then copy the Images and Map folders to the Source folder since the command only traces the files from the working directory i.e., the Source folder.